- Connecting to another Windows computer without being physically present can be done using Remote Desktop from Windows.

 According to users, you should be able to connect to the server by using the mstsc.exe /admin command.
 After that, you need to align MaxTokenSize for this server and that should solve the issue.

-Fix – The remote connection was denied because of the username and password combination Windows 10
+FIX: Remote connection denied because of username and password combination

 You should be able to fix this problem by adding a certain DWORD to the registry.
 To do that, follow these steps:

 - Start Registry Editor and go to the